Fiat 15: Creation and design

-In 1909 the Royal Army requested a light multi-role truck to transport personnel and materials.
+In 1909, the Royal Italian Army requested a light multi-role truck to transport personnel and materials.
 Designed by Carlo Cavalli, the Fiat Veicoli Industriali presented the Fiat 15.
 This new model inaugurates a technical novelty on this type of vehicle: the fuel pump replacing a gravity feed.

 The truck entered military service in 1911 as the Fiat 15 bis and was heavily utilized in the Italo-Turkish War.
-Nicknamed "Libya", because it was intended for use in this colony.
-Subsequently, in 1913, the Fiat 15Ter, equipped with a more powerful engine was introduced.
+It was nicknamed "Libya", because it was intended for use in this colony.
+Subsequently, in 1913, the Fiat 15 Ter, equipped with a more powerful engine, was introduced.

 During the First World War, its production for the armed forces was joined by that of the Fiat 18.

-The chassis of the civilian truck was used, among the innumerable customized fittings of the many body shops, also for the preparation of buses and fire engines for the civic firefighters.
-From 1918, another iteration called Fiat Terni was developed and was also exclusively used in Libya, earning it the name Fiat Terni-Tripoli.
-This ground armoured car was based on the Fiat 15 ter lorry chassis.
+The chassis of the civilian truck was also namely used for the preparation of buses and fire engines for the civic firefighters.
+From 1918, an armored car, called Fiat Terni and based on the Fiat 15 Ter truck chassis, was developed and exclusively used in Libya, earning it the name Fiat Terni-Tripoli.